humbertodiazp/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Using JavaScript to create a rock paper scissors game.
+Use JavaScript to create a rock paper scissors game.